 Often, courts allow creditors to mail you the summons and complaint, along with a form for you to sign acknowledging that you received the papers.
 If you sign and return the form, you will have been deemed “served.”
 Often it’s a good idea to sign the form and return it.
-If you don’t and the creditor can later prove that you refused to do so, you may have to pay the process server costs (which can be between $35 and $150).
+If you don’t and the creditor can later prove that you refused to do so, you might have to pay the process server costs, which can be between $35 and $150.

 The creditor may sue you in state civil court (these courts can have many type of names: municipal court, superior court, justice court, county court, to name just a few), or, if you owe money to the federal government, in federal court.

 Most states also allow creditors to sue in small claims court as long as the lawsuit asks for less than a certain amount.
 The amount varies by state and can be a few thousand dollars or as much as $10,000.
 (To learn the limits in your state, see 50-State Chart of Small Claims Court Limits.)

 Many courts do not allow collection agencies to use small claims court.
 Small claims court procedures are more informal than those in state court, and the process is streamlined.

 Usually, you have about 20 to 30 days to file a written response to the lawsuit.
 The document you file is often called the “answer.”
 You will probably have to pay a filing fee when you file your response.
 If you don’t have a lot of money, you might qualify for a fee waiver.
 Ask the court clerk about these.